ReVive skateboards review- avoid or buy?

 I don’t like ReVive products, which other brands should I check out?

 It’s hard to beat ReVive boards when it comes to their price.
 You won’t be able to get a board of similar quality elsewhere for the same price.
 If you don’t mind spending a bit more, some brands like:

 - Toy Machine,

 Will all have some decent boards for sale.
 Decks from these brands will have slightly more concave than what you’ll get on a ReVive deck.
 They’ll have a similar pop too.
 Though not as affordable as ReVive boards, some of them aren’t too pricey.
-For example, check out this Creature skateboards complete here on Amazon.com.
-It has a relatively affordable price tag, I think it would be a decent alternative.
+For example, check out this Blind skateboards complete here on Amazon.com.
+It has an affordable price tag, I think it would be a decent alternative.